 Clothing retailer Anthropologie rewarded its customers with a 20% off coupon for their next full price purchase if they filled out a survey on whether the improvements the company has made are working.
 Offering a discount will certainly improve the response rate for the survey, as well as encourage their customers to shop with them again.

-Product review website Wirecutter sent out the below survey to get opinions on its newsletter.
+Product review website Wirecutter sent out the below feedback survey to get opinions on its newsletter.
 The company asks for both positive and negative opinions to try to, meaning understand what to do more of and what to stop doing.
 Don’t be afraid of negative feedback!
 It can be just as important — if not more important — than positive feedback.

 With that inspiration, hopefully, you’re ready to create your own survey.
 Remember that creating and sending the survey is just the first step.
 You’re really looking for aggregate responses, so you can understand larger patterns in the responses — not just anecdotal stories.